mkurban44/NanoCIF-XXXX/README.md

 ## Overview

-This repository contains the code, data, trained models, and result files needed to reproduce the main experiments in the paper:
+This repository contains the code, data, and result files needed to reproduce the main experiments in the paper:

 **NanoCIF: Autoregressive Generation of Alloy Nanoparticle Structures via Text-Based Representation**